nimdanor/gl2020/tp2/groupe3/sujet3/uc/secretaire/remplir_les_horaires_ADE.md

 1. Se connecter a l'application
 2. Acces à la formation
-3. Acces à l'emploie du temps
+3. Acces à la liste des modules
-4. TODO

 ###	Extensions
 FIXME Moins bien _[Document alternate flows and exceptions to the main success scenario.
 Extensions are branches from the main scenario, and numbering should align with the step of the success scenario where the branch occurs.]_